Easy Tips for a More Sustainable Home

 - To clear the jars, freeze them then break out the remaining wax.
 To remove any stubborn bits, pour boiling water into the jars and let them cool fully- any remaining wax will melt and float to the top when cooled!

 - Replace disposable makeup wipes, cotton rounds and ear swabs that you can’t recycle with reusable makeup removers and ear swabs.
-We like the Last Round and Last Swab from Last Object!
+We like the Last Round from Last Object!

 - Reuse old shirts and any soft fabrics for cleaning rags instead of tossing them out, and use disposable razors to de-pill sweaters, hats, gloves and scarves.